Event Record (event)

 Scan Parameters

-The event record has the standard fields for specifying under what circumstances it will be processed.
+The event record has the standard fields for specifying under what circumstances it should be processed.
 These fields are described in Scan Fields.

 Field |